abi/screenshot-to-code/README.md

 ## Docker

-If you have Docker installed on your system, in the root directory, run:
+If you have Docker installed on your system, in the root directory, clone the reposition and then run:

 ```bash
 echo "OPENAI_API_KEY=sk-your-key" > .env